-City College is home to three widely respected literary magazines, unique among Creative Writing Programs nationwide, and reflecting the belief of the Program, its writers and students, and of the Humanities and Arts Division at City College, that literature is central to human endeavor.
+City College is home to two widely respected literary magazines, unique among Creative Writing Programs nationwide, and reflecting the belief of the Program, its writers and students, and the Humanities and Arts Division at City College, that literature is central to human endeavor.

 Edited by students, Promethean focuses on the fiction and poetry of City College students, faculty and alumni.
 For fifty years, it has given young and beginning writers a chance to be published alongside established writers.
 Such notable authors as Elaine Equi, Ernesto Quinonez and Raymond Patterson have appeared in its pages.
 Follow Promethean on Facebook.